LebonNic/Overlap2dDataStructure/README.md

 This sections gives the details about the data structures you can load thanks to this project.

 ##Project
-Whenever it is exported, an Overlap2d project always produces a ***project.dt*** Json file.
+Whenever it is exported, an Overlap2d project always produces a ***project.dt*** Json file in the ***export*** folder of the project.
 This one, as indicated by its name, contains information about your project.
 Once loaded, these data are accessible through the following structure:

 ##Scene
+Each Overlap2d project contains at least one Scene.
+A scene basically represents a screen of your game.
+When you export a project from the editor, the data of your scenes are written in several Json files in a folder named ***scenes***.
+Once you have loaded a scene, thanks to the previous method, these data are accessible through the following data structure:

 ##Items
+Finally, each scenes contains a set of items (Image, NinePatch, Label, etc.).
+Theses items are represented by the following class hierarchy: